kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 ## Release schedule

 A scheduled release follows the planning cycles for the Kyma development that typically take four weeks.
-At the beginning of each planning cycle, the Product Lead communicates the specific time plan for a release.
-After reaching the end of the development cycle, Kyma developers create a release candidate.
+At the beginning of each planning cycle, the Product Lead communicates the specific timeframe for a release.
+After reaching the end of the development cycle, the Release Master creates a release candidate.

 All planned releases happen at the end of a planned development cycle.
 Only the Product Lead and Release Manager can delay or resign from such a release if there are reasons that justify such a decision.